USGS-R/river-dl/Docker_README.md

 the associated snakemake workflow.

 ### 1) Pull the Docker and run River-dl locally
-Pull the river-dl image from docker hub.
-Earlier versions can be pulled by specifying the tag (i.e. `v1.1`) instead of using `latest`
+Pull the river-dl image from Gitlab.
+Versions can be specified by adding the version tag (i.e. `v1.1`) after river-dl in the format `image:tag`

-`docker pull simontopp/river-dl:latest`
+`docker pull code.chs.usgs.gov:5001/wma/wp/river-dl`

 Navigate to the river-dl repsository.
 Once there, create a container from the image and open it with the river-dl repository mounted as volume.

-`docker run --entrypoint bash -it --mount "src=$(pwd),target=/river-dl,type=bind" -w '/river-dl' simontopp/river-dl`
+`docker run --entrypoint bash -it --mount "src=$(pwd),target=/river-dl,type=bind" -w '/river-dl' river-dl`

 Above, the `-it` flag creates an interactive container, `--mount` mounts the container to your current working directory (with read/write access), and `-w` sets the working directory within the docker container.